6 Dress Trends That Need to Retire in 2016

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

-But while there are so many dress trends to love from last year, there are also some we abhor.
-Here are some of the dress trends we will hopefully no longer spot on the red carpet in 2016.
+But while there are so many dress trends to love from last year, we also hate some.
+Here are some dress trends we will hopefully no longer spot on the red carpet in 2016.

 1. The “Naked” Dress